markflemingtennis/tennis-blog/content/about.md

 _Head Men’s and Women’s Tennis Coach,_ Allegheny College, Meadville, PA; 1984-2003; Record: 500-308

+\* 500 Team Victories (257 Women) (243 Men)
+\* Qualified Player for Division III National Tournament Twice
+\* Won Inaugural North Coast Athletic Conference Women's Championship
+\* One player selected as "Allegheny Senior Athlete of the Year"
+\* Two players enshrined in "Allegheny Hall Of Fame".
+\* One Player Named To 1984-1993 All Decade Singles Team
+\* 53 singles players and 20 doubles teams earned All-Conference honors
+\* 3 players selected as District II Academic All-Americans
+\* One player named to the National Academic All-American Team
+\* 5 squads selected as ITA National All-Academic Teams
+\* 19 team members awarded ITA All-American Scholar-Athlete certificates
+\* 3 individuals awarded the “Allegheny Senior Scholar-Athlete of the Year"
+\* One Player Named To The “Erie’s Aces: Area’s Greatest Tennis Players” List…see more

 ### EDUCATION

 B.S. in Sport Science/P.E.
 Teacher Certification. _State University of New York at Brockport_